anmol-maske-11/VNC_Remote_Access_for_Jetson_Nano/README.md

 ## Step 3: Start the VNC server on each startup

 Click on 'Search' icon and search for 'Startup Applications'.
-Open it.
-Now, click on `Add`, then type `Vino` in the name box.
-Paste `/usr/lib/vino/vino-server` in the command box.
-Click `Save` and then `Close`.
+1. Open it.
+Now, click on `Add`.
+A new box will appear.

 <img src="https://github.com/anmol-maske-11/IMG_Videos/blob/main/Startup_app.png">

+2. Then type `Vino` in the name box.
+3. Paste `/usr/lib/vino/vino-server` in the command box.
+4. Click `Save` and then `Close`.

 <img src="https://github.com/anmol-maske-11/IMG_Videos/blob/main/add_startup.png">